How do you navigate vaginismus as a couple? How do you support a partner who has it? These are the questions we will try to answer today!

 The importance of support

-Readapting your sexuality
+Readapting your sex life

 See you soon 💜